Measles and Rubella: Facts, Similarities, and Differences

 The video above mentions a measles outbreak that occurred in California and other states from December 2014 to February 2015.
 The outbreak is believed to have been started by an unvaccinated person who visited a Californian amusement park.
 The disease likely spread from this person to other unvaccinated people.

 The fear of the MMR vaccine persisted in the UK for a long time after Wakefield's work was publicized.
 As a result, until recently a large number of children and teenagers were unvaccinated against measles, mumps, and rubella.

-Health experts say that in order to prevent a measles outbreak about 95% of the population needs to be vaccinated.
+Health experts say that in order to prevent a measles outbreak, 90% to 95% of the population needs to be vaccinated.
 This produces what is known as "herd immunity".
 If fewer people are vaccinated, more people are likely to get sick.
 In some parts of the UK the vaccination rate amongst older children and teenagers has been far below the required safety level until recently.

 In 2012, a measles outbreak occurred amongst older children and teenagers in parts of the UK.
 It was blamed on the fact that children weren't vaccinated due to the Wakefield scare.
 In the past there were only a few dozen to a few hundred cases of measles each year in England.
 In 2012 there were 2,030 cases.
 Fortunately, a catch-up vaccination program was successful and the number of measles cases gradually dropped.

 Since the California and UK measles outbreaks mentioned above, more have occurred in various parts of the world.
 They are still appearing and are a public health concern.
 Prevention of measles is important due to the disease itself and to the complications that may develop.